Remember when you were a little girl, and mom put ribbons in your hair?

 - A couple of pieces of twine, cotton string, or yarn adds the perfect final touch.

-The easy steps to art
+The easy steps to create your boho wall hanging

 The steps are easy, but I do suggest laying out the ribbons first.
 Pick the layout that makes you smile.
 Then take a snapshot to remember the layout that gave you that smile.